Sunset provision: South Korea

-Now the Act came into force for the third time on May 19, 2011, and will be effective to December 2013.
+The Act came into force for the third time on May 19, 2011, and was effective till December 2013.

 The main content of the Act has been kept intact for the purpose of constant corporate debt restructuring through market functions and promotion of speedy and smooth corporate restructuring, while some minor provisions were modified from time to time.

-Republic of China on Taiwan
+Republic of China in Taiwan

-The Additional Articles of the Constitution of the Republic of China are a set of temporary articles of the original constitution that apply to the Free area of the Republic of China with a semi-presidential system.
+The Additional Articles of the Constitution of the Republic of China are a set of temporary articles of the original constitution that change the system of government into one applicable to the circumstances of the areas under the ROC's actual control, most notably replacing the parliamentary system of the original with a semi-presidential system.
 These articles that have a sunset provision that will terminate them in the event the ROC regains control of Mainland China.